JanMStraub/job-scraper/README.md

 Contributions are welcome!
 If you'd like to contribute, please follow these steps:

 1.  **Fork the Repository:** Create your own fork of the project on GitHub.
-2.  **Create a Branch:** Create a new branch in your fork for your feature or bug fix (e.g., `git checkout -b feature/your-awesome-feature` or `git checkout -b fix/issue-description`).
+2.  **Create a Branch:** Create a new branch in your fork for your feature or bug fix (e.g., `git checkout -b feature/your-awesome-feature`).
 3.  **Make Changes:** Implement your changes in your branch.
 4.  **Test Your Changes:** Ensure your changes work as expected and do not break existing functionality.
-5.  **Commit Your Changes:** Commit your changes with clear and descriptive commit messages (e.g., `git commit -m 'feat: Add awesome new feature'`).
+5.  **Commit Your Changes:** Commit your changes with clear and descriptive commit messages.
-6.  **Push to Your Fork:** Push your changes to your forked repository (`git push origin feature/your-awesome-feature`).
+6.  **Push to Your Fork:** Push your changes to your forked repository.
-7.  **Open a Pull Request:** Go to the original repository and open a Pull Request from your forked branch to the main branch of the original repository.
-Provide a clear description of your changes in the Pull Request.
+7.  **Open a Pull Request:** Go to the original repository and open a Pull Request.

-Please ensure your code adheres to the existing style and that any new dependencies are added to `requirements.txt`.

 ## License